+A GRB afterglow is initially brightest at short photon wavelengths and then fades away at longer wavelengths, starting in the X-ray band (over timescales of minutes to hours), shifting to the UV and optical band (over days), and ending in the infrared and radio (over weeks and months).ii Among the first detected afterglows, observers noticed that as the afterglow lightcurve faded, long-duration GRBs showed evidence for a supernova flare, indicating that they are also associated with corecollapse supernova events.
+The associated supernovae were classified as related to massive stars which have lost their hydrogen envelope in a wind.
+In addition, long-duration GRBs were found to be associated with star-forming regions where massive stars are born and explode only a million years afterwards.
 These clues indicated that long-duration GRBs are most likely associated with massive stars.
-The most popular model for long-duration GRBs became known as the collapsar model. (see Figure 5.15).
+The most popular model for long-duration GRBs became known as the "collapsar" model.
 According to this model, the progenitor of the GRB is a massive star whose core eventually consumes its nuclear fuel, loses pressure support, and collapses.
 If the core of the star is too massive to make a neutron star, it collapses to a black hole.
 As material is spiraling into the black hole, two jets are produced at a speed close to that of light.
-So far, there is nothing spectacular about this setting, since we see scaled-up versions of such jets being formed around massive black holes in the centers of galaxies, as shown in Figure 7.2.
+So far, there is nothing spectacular about this setting, since we see scaled-up versions of such jets being formed around massive black holes in the centers of galaxies, as shown in Figure 7.5.
 However, when jets are generated in the core of a star, they make their way out by drilling a hole in the surrounding dense envelope.
 As soon as the head of a jet exits, the highly collimated stream of radiation emanating from it would appear as a gamma-ray flash to an observer who happens to line up with the jet axis.
 The subsequent afterglow results from the interaction between the jet and the ambient gas in the vicinity of the progenitor star.
 As the jet slows down by pushing against the ambient medium, the non-thermal radiation from accelerated relativistic electrons in the shock wave in front of it gets shifted to longer wavelengths and fainter luminosities.
-Also, as the jet makes its way out of the star, its piston effect deposits energy in the stellar envelope and explodes the star, supplementing the GRB with a supernova-like explosion.
+Also, as the jet makes its iiFor an extreme example of a GRB afterglow from a redshift z = 0.94 that was bright enough to be seen with the naked eye, see Bloom, J., et al. Astrophys.
+J. 691, 723 (2009).